LOGO3

 50410

-Field training is an integral part of the academic program the IT department, where students are required to work for a certain period in one of the government or private enterprises concerned information services in a government institution or quasi-governmental or private approved by the college plan part.
-So as to equip them with practical experience in the areas of specialization.
+Field training is an integral part of the academic program the IT department, where students are required to work for a certain period in one of the government or private enterprises concerned information services in a government institution or quasi-governmental or private approved by the Faculty plan part, so as to equip them with practical experience in the areas of software engineering.
 Of field training for a full semester (six hours, twice a week throughout the semester).
 Under the student training period specified in the work site.

 3